Physical Fitness: Meaning, Importance, Key Components & Program

 3. Yoga And Pilates

-Yoga and Pilates are two popular forms of exercise that focus on physical fitness, flexibility, strength, and mental well-being.
+Yoga and Pilates are two popular forms of exercise that focus on fitness, flexibility, strength, and mental well-being.

 • Yoga combines physical postures (asanas), breathing techniques (pranayama), and meditation.
 Yoga aims to promote physical strength, flexibility, balance, and relaxation.